The Cornish Pasty

 Turnip pasty - turnip and potatoes or sometimes all turnip.
 This could be the tiddy-oggy of poor times, when no meat was available?

-The intriguing thing about this 81-year old book, with its fifteen recipes for Cornish pasties, is that there is no recipe for a pasty containing meat, potato and swede!
+The intriguing thing about this 91-year old book, with its fifteen recipes for Cornish pasties, is that there is no recipe for a pasty containing meat, potato and swede - because 'swede' isn't a Cornish word, 'tis tunip!
 Approximately 68 million of these pasties are made commercially in Cornwall each year and it is this recipe that is universally accepted as being THE traditional Cornish pasty.